Updated: May 30, 2023

 Step 2 – Obtain NIF number (Portuguese tax identification number) and register as a tax resident in Portugal

-If you are planning to initiate a business in Portugal or any other legal or financial activity, you need to obtain a NIF number.
+If you are planning to initiate a business in Portugal or any other legal or financial activity, you need to obtain an NIF number.
 The NIF number is a nine-digit tax identification number that non-residents can get through their representatives/lawyers in Portugal.
 If you are a resident of Portugal, then you can obtain it directly from a local tax office.
 You need to carry your ID card/passport and proof of residency.
-You can also get a NIF online before moving to Portugal, using services such as GetNifPortugal.
+You can also get an NIF online before moving to Portugal, using services such as GetNifPortugal.

 Step 3 – Application for NHR tax regime